micheliaHEART/Anima/README.md

 # Anima
 The uncompromising beauty in clarity

-Something is beautiful only if it can be seen, and meaningful only if it is understood.
+Something is beautiful only if it can be seen, and meaningful only if understood.

 The most beatifully legible typeface that super useful for anything